 One of the key ways to enhance the customer experience is to reduce customer effort.

 Ecommerce stats show that 87% of shoppers abandon their carts if the checkout process takes too long or is overly complicated.

 There are a number of ways you can achieve this.
 For example, one of the marks of effective web forms is an autofill feature.

 Besides the checkout process, another area where it’s essential to reduce customer effort is support.
 When a buyer needs assistance, they don’t want to jump through hoops to get it.
 Instead of making buyers fill out a contact form, many companies are opting for a live chat feature.

 Lastly, if you want to increase customer engagement and elevate your customer experience strategy, you need to establish a seamless experience.

 Nowadays, customers can have numerous touchpoints with brands.
 From social media messages to targetted advertising to organic search, newsletters, and more, you need to ensure that your leads and customers are receiving messages from you that are on-brand and consistent.

-One way to do this is to invest in a good CCM solution.
+One way to do this is to invest in good CCM software.
 With the right customer communications managed software, you will be able to streamline personalized omnichannel customer communications and retain a high level of consistency.